ladeiko/TPInAppReceiptX/README.md

 ### CocoaPods

-To integrate TPInAppReceipt into your project using CocoaPods, specify it in your `Podfile`:
+To integrate TPInAppReceiptX into your project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 platform :ios, '9.0'